 Net imports as a percentage of gas delivered to consumers fell to about 8% last year, the agency said in a new report.
-After the report's release it was pulled back for revisions to correct data discrepancies.
+The report was released last week but later revised to correct data discrepancies.

 "A combination of both higher exports and lower imports led to a decline in net imports," EIA said.
 Based on preliminary data for 2011, domestic dry natural gas production increased about 8% to 23,000 Bcf in 2011 while total natural gas delivered to consumers increased to a lesser degree, rising by just 2% during the same period," the agency said.